-Clamshell exercises are one of the most effective movements to work the gluteus medius, and menial.
+The clamshell exercise is one of the most effective movements to work the gluteus medius and menial.

-Everyone wans a tight toned buttocks, but squats are normally the only exercise that people include into their fitness plan, but you need to work all three glute muscles in order to get a shapely derriere.
+Everyone wants a tight toned butt, but squats are normally the only exercise that people include in their fitness plan, but you need to work all three glute muscles in order to get a shapely derriere.

-Clamshells are a lying down movement that has you laying flat with your knees at a 45 degree angle while moving your knee up and down while keeping your hips still.
+A Clamshell exercise is a lying down movement with you laying flat with your knees at a 45-degree angle while moving your knee up and down while keeping your hips still.

 This makes them an effective abductor exercise working the glutes, hips, pelvic floor, abs, and thighs.

 - Lay down on your left side and rest your head on your upper arm, with your feet and resting on top of each other, with your knees bent at a 90-degree angle.
 This is your starting position.